 People with COPD should try to drink plenty of fluids throughout the day.
 Around six to eight 8-ounce glasses of noncaffeinated beverages are recommended per day.
 Adequate hydration keeps mucus thin and makes it easier to cough up.

 Ask your doctor about alcohol.
 You may be advised to avoid or limit alcoholic beverages, as they can interact with medications.
 Alcohol may also slow down your breathing rate and make it more difficult to cough up mucus.

 Likewise, talk to your doctor if you have diagnosed heart problems as well as COPD.
 Sometimes it’s necessary for people with heart problems to limit their fluid intake.

-Some symptoms of COPD, like lack of appetite, depression, or feeling unwell in general, can cause you to become underweight.
-If you’re underweight, you may feel weak and tired or be more prone to picking up infections.
-Because COPD requires you to use more energy when breathing, you may need up to 10 times more calories per day than a person without the condition, according to the Cleveland Clinic.
+Some symptoms of COPD, such as lack of appetite, depression, or feeling unwell in general, can cause you to become underweight.
+If you’re underweight, you may feel weak and tired or be more prone to infections.

 If you’re underweight, you need to include healthy, high-calorie snacks in your diet.
 Items to add to your grocery list include:

 COPD can be a challenging condition to live with, so it’s important to make food preparation a straightforward and stress-free process.
 Make mealtime easier, encourage your appetite if you’re underweight, and stick to a healthy eating program by following these general guidelines:

 Try eating five to six small meals per day rather than three large ones.
 Eating smaller meals may help you avoid filling up your stomach too much and give your lungs enough room to expand, making breathing easier.

 Try to eat your main meal early in the day.
 This will boost your energy levels for the whole day.